Meltdown: Free Dictionary Definition:

 The period of natural cessation of menstruation, usually occurring between the ages of 45 and 55.

 Then there’s the mood swings.
 Goodness me, they fluctuate all over the place.
-One minute I feel on top of the world and planning my next holiday, dates with my boyfriend and planning my future.
-Then, on the other side of the coin, I’m crying myself to sleep, barking at everyone, and feeling sorry for myself.
+One minute I feel on top of the world and planning my next holiday, and then on the other side of the coin, I’m crying myself to sleep, feeling irritable and sorry for myself.

 Items for future purchase: A mini fan, reusable ice cubes, thin night wear, a cuddle companion.